In latest shot at Mexico, Trump proposes U.S. penalty for drugs

 Democrats have generally opposed Trump’s wall proposal, while pushing other types of enhanced border security that they argue would be more effective and less costly than a wall.

-Trump will visit Calexico, California, for a tour of the border on Friday, followed by a visit to Los Angeles for a fund-raiser.
-Late on Friday, he will go to Las Vegas and make a speech there on Saturday.
+Trump will visit Calexico, California, for a tour of the border on Friday.

-Reporting by Doina Chiacu, Steve Holland and Richard Cowan; Editing by Kevin Drawbaugh and Alistair Bell
+Reporting by Doina Chiacu, Steve Holland and Richard Cowan; Additional reporting by Frank Jack Daniel and Lizbeth Diaz in Mexico City; Editing by Kevin Drawbaugh and Alistair Bell